Lead On

 Lead On is the fifteenth studio album by American country music artist George Strait.
-Released in 1994 on MCA Records, the album was certified platinum in the U.S. for sales of one million copies.
+The album was released on November 8, 1994 by MCA Nashville and was certified platinum in the U.S. for sales of one million copies.
 It includes the singles "The Big One", "You Can't Make a Heart Love Somebody", "Lead On", and "Adalida", which respectively reached No. 1, No. 1, No. 7 and No. 3 on the Hot Country Songs charts between 1994 and 1995.
-The album's title track was co-written by Teddy Gentry, who at the time was a member of the band Alabama.
+The album's title track was co-written by Alabama bass guitarist Teddy Gentry.
 "I Met a Friend of Yours Today" was originally recorded by Mel Street.